wndhydrnt/saturn-bot/docs/commands/try.md

   saturn-bot try [flags]

 Flags:
       --config string           Path to config file.
       --data-dir string         Path to directory to clone the repository.
   -h, --help                    help for try
+      --inputs stringToString    (default [])
       --repository string       Name of the repository to test against.
       --task-file string        Path to the task file to try out.
       --task-name string        If set, try only the task that matches the name.
                                 Useful if a task file contains multiple tasks.
 ```